Tomiwa-Adewumi/Hex-Game/README.md

 - **Game Over Condition**: Determine if the game has ended

 ### Game Modes
+The game can be played between two human players or simulated between two non-intelligent computer players

 There are 3 different game play scenarios
-The game can be played between two human players or simulated between two non-intelligent computer players.
 * **Quick Play**: 5x5 board
 * **Traditional Play**: 11x11 board
 * **Big Game**: 25x25 board